Two influencers ordered off Bali after fake mask video prank

 Clips of the video created by Josh Paler Lin and Leia Se and posted two weeks ago show the two duping supermarket guards with a painted surgical mask after they were refused entry because Se was unmasked.

 “Did you notice like no one’s actually looking at you?”
-Paler exclaimed.
+Lin exclaimed.
 “I can’t believe it worked!” he said in the video that appears to have been taken down from his social media accounts but has since been reposted elsewhere.

-Paler is a Taiwanese passport holder whose YouTube channel specializes in prank videos and is followed by 3.4 million fans.
+Lin is a Taiwanese passport holder whose YouTube channel specializes in prank videos and is followed by 3.4 million fans.
 Se has over 25,000 Instagram followers.

 Although first-time violators of Bali’s mask-wearing rule face fines of 1 million rupiah ($70) for foreigners and deportation after a second offense, the police wanted them removed off the island immediately.